Saba Lobjanidze: Atlanta United

 In early August 2023, Lobjanidze moved to MLS club Atlanta United on a three-year deal.
 He finished the 2023 MLS Regular Season with 3 goals and 4 assists in 9 games.

 On 30 May 2024, Saba Lobjanidze was named Player of the Matchday after his first career MLS brace guided Atlanta United to 3-1 win at Inter Miami CF. On 20 July 2024, Lobjanidze became the sixth player in club history to record at least 20 goal contributions in their first 30 matches with the team.
 Lobjanidze finished the MLS Regular Season with 9 goals and 3 assists in 30 matches.
 His goal on the final matchday of the season against Orlando City helped Atlanta United to earn a spot in the 2024 MLS Cup Playoffs.
 He then went on to score against Inter Miami CF on 25 October 2024 in the first game of the series.
-Atlanta United went on to win the series against Inter Miami CF.
+Atlanta United went on to win the series against Inter Miami.

+Real Salt Lake

+On 1 July 2026, Atlanta United traded Lobjanidze and a third-round pick in the MLS SuperDraft to Real Salt Lake for up to $725,000 in General Allocation Money.